 The BB2 Blower, an instruction manual, and a charging cable.
 USB-A to USB-C. It doesn’t come with a wall adapter, so you’ll have to share it with one of the 300 other wall adapters lying around your house.

-It comes in a nice box that you can use for storing the blower if you want, also the additional brush should come in an extra little case so you don’t lose it.
+It comes in a nice box that you can use to store the blower if you want.
+The additional brush should also come in an extra little case so you don’t lose it.

 Battery Power: 7.2Wh